Culture Creating City Takaoka

 People represent the key linking tradition and the future.
 There are high expectations for the younger generation who will build the Takaoka of the future.

 Located in Takaoka, the University of Toyama Faculty of Art and Design serves as a center for research on arts and culture as well as creative activity and exchange.
 Students and graduates breathe new life into Takaoka’s culture.
-At a total of 40 elementary, junior high, and special needs schools in the city, Manufacturing/Design Courses have been set up to provide students with the opportunity to learn about and try their hand at the region’s traditional culture and techniques, including Takaoka copperware and Takaoka lacquerware.
+All elementary, junior high, and special need schools in the city have established Manufacturing/Design Courses to provide students with the opportunity to learn about and try their hand at the region’s traditional culture and techniques, including Takaoka Copperware and Takaoka Lacquerware.